-If in the course of undertaking an assessment you identify or suspect a potential issue of foreign interference, please send an email highlighting your concerns to the ARC via ARC-College@arc.gov.au (General Assessors) or ARC-Peer_Review@arc.gov.au (Detailed Assessors) as soon as possible.
+If in the course of undertaking an assessment you identify or suspect a potential issue of foreign interference, please send an email highlighting your concerns to the ARC via ARC-Peer Review@arc.gov.au as soon as possible.

 Note: In RMS, Assessors will be asked to indicate their willingness to comply with this policy before proceeding to assess.
 They can do this by selecting the 'Accept' button.